British Columbia Legislature raids: BC Rail corruption trial

 Canadian media have expressed frustration at the time it has taken to get this case to trial.

-A publication ban by the presiding judge put most of the B.C. rail trial – from its beginning to July 6, 2010, when the court rose for the summer, out of reach of the media and out of the public eye.
+A publication ban by the presiding judge put most of the BC Rail trial – from its beginning to July 6, 2010, when the court rose for the summer, out of reach of the media and out of the public eye.

-The first witness: Chief of Staff Martyn Brown
+First witness: Chief of Staff Martyn Brown

-Premier Gordon Campbell's chief of staff, Martyn Brown, was the first witness to appear before the jury in the B.C.
-Rail trial.
+Premier Gordon Campbell's chief of staff, Martyn Brown, was the first witness to appear before the jury in the BC Rail trial.